arturnawrot/chickenpoll/readme.md

 This project is a great example how to NOT write web applications due to shamless mixing business logic with the domain layer.
 It needs major code refactoring.
 I started this project when I was still learning how to program.
 I will rewrite this project in the future if I have more free time.

+If you are an interviewer please take a look at the 2 other projects.

 8/16/2021 Update: Currently I'm working on a new version of ChickenPoll in a new branch v2-rewrite.

 ## Screenshots